hedejan/Analyze-A-B-Test-Results/README.md

 ## Conclusions

-1) There was no evidence suggesting that those who explore either page will neccessary lead to more conversions.
+1) There was no evidence suggesting that those who explore either page will neccessary lead to more conversions.<br>
-2) The country of the user did not impact the rate of conversion between the two pages.
+2) The country of the user did not impact the rate of conversion between the two pages.<br>
-3) Given all above, we failed to reject the null hypothsis and couldn't have significant evidence supporting the alternative hypothesis.
+3) Given all above, we failed to reject the null hypothsis and couldn't have significant evidence supporting the alternative hypothesis.<br>
-4) More research is required to find more critical influence factors.
+4) More research is required to find more critical influence factors.<br>